thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Did I mention [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome)?

-I asked for feedback about my proposal.
-I received this [constructive feedback](https://submissions.agilealliance.org/xp2017/sessions/5106/reviews/8371#end_of_session) on how to improve my proposal to turn it into an excellent proposal.
+I asked for feedback about my proposal and received this [constructive feedback](https://submissions.agilealliance.org/xp2017/sessions/5106/reviews/8371#end_of_session) on how to improve my proposal to turn it into an excellent proposal.
 Ever since, I use [this same template](https://submissions.agilealliance.org/xp2017/sessions/5106)